Updated: Dec 15, 2022

 Discrimination in any way

 Anti-employment discrimination laws are not confined to employers.
-Unions and labor unions that are forbidden from excluding, expelling, or limiting membership based on discriminatory groups are also subject to workplace discrimination laws.6 Discrimination restrictions also extend to apprenticeship training programs and employment agencies.
+Unions and labor unions prohibited from excluding, expelling, or limiting membership based on discriminatory groups are also subject to workplace discrimination laws.6 Discrimination restrictions also extend to apprenticeship training programs and employment agencies.

 4. Is it prejudice if I've never been recruited?